 EDITORIAL NOTE—the following change is based on P802.11v_D14.0.

-All non-MRG-SP group addressed MSDUs with the Order bit in the Frame Control field clear, shall be buffered if any associated STAs are in the PS mode, whether those STAs are CF-Pollable or not.
+All non-GCR-SP (#686) group addressed MSDUs with the Order bit in the Frame Control field clear, shall be buffered if any associated STAs are in the PS mode, whether those STAs are CF-Pollable or not.

-When dot11MgmtOptionFMSActivated is false , immediately after every DTIM (Beacon frame with DTIM Count field of the TIM element equal to zero), the AP shall transmit all buffered non-MRG-SP group addressed frames.
+When dot11MgmtOptionFMSActivated is false , immediately after every DTIM (Beacon frame with DTIM Count field of the TIM element equal to zero), the AP shall transmit all buffered non-GCR-SP (#686) group addressed frames.

-When dot11MgmtOptionFMSActivated is true and the AP has set up an FMS delivery interval for a multicast stream, the AP shall send all non-MRG-SP group addressed frames belonging to a particular FMS stream immediately after the DTIM with the Current Count field value of the FMS Counter field set to 0 for that particular FMS stream.
+When dot11MgmtOptionFMSActivated is true and the AP has set up an FMS delivery interval for a multicast stream, the AP shall send all non-GCR-SP (#686) group addressed frames belonging to a particular FMS stream immediately after the DTIM with the Current Count field value of the FMS Counter field set to 0 for that particular FMS stream.

-The More Data field shall be set to indicate the presence of further buffered non-MRG-SP group addressed MSDUs.
-If the AP is unable to transmit all of the buffered non-MRG-SP group addressed MSDUs before the non-STBC or STBC TBTT following the DTIM, AP shall set the bit for AID 0 in the TIM element to 1 for a single BSSID or set the corresponding group addressed bit to 1 for multiple BSSIDs, as defined in 7.3.2.6, and when dot11MgmtOptionFMSActivated is true, shall set the appropriate bits in the FMS Descriptor information element as described in 7.3.2.75 to indicate for which non-MRG-SP group addresses there are still buffered frames, until all buffered non-MRG-SP group addressed frames have been transmitted.
+The More Data field shall be set to indicate the presence of further buffered non-GCR-SP (#686) group addressed MSDUs.
+If the AP is unable to transmit all of the buffered non-GCR-SP (#686) group addressed MSDUs before the non-STBC or STBC TBTT following the DTIM, AP shall set the bit for AID 0 in the TIM element to 1 for a single BSSID or set the corresponding group addressed bit to 1 for multiple BSSIDs, as defined in 7.3.2.6, and when dot11MgmtOptionFMSActivated is true, shall set the appropriate bits in the FMS Descriptor information element as described in 7.3.2.75 to indicate for which non-GCR-SP (#686) group addresses there are still buffered frames, until all buffered non-GCR-SP (#686) group addressed frames have been transmitted.

-When the AP transmits an STBC DTIM or TIM Beacon frame, the AP shall re-transmit all non-MRG-SP group addressed frames that were transmitted following the non-STBC DTIM or TIM Beacon frame except that they are transmitted using the basic STBC MCS.
-It may be the case that a complete set of buffered non-MRG-SP group addressed frames is sent over a period of time during which non-STBC and STBC transmissions are interleaved, but the transition from non-STBC group addressed transmissions to STBC group addressed transmissions shall be preceded by the transmission of a STBC Beacon frame and the transition from STBC group addressed transmissions to non-STBC group addressed transmissions shall be preceded by the transmission of a non-STBC Beacon frame.
+When the AP transmits an STBC DTIM or TIM Beacon frame, the AP shall re-transmit all non-GCR-SP (#686) group addressed frames that were transmitted following the non-STBC DTIM or TIM Beacon frame except that they are transmitted using the basic STBC MCS.
+It may be the case that a complete set of buffered non-GCR-SP (#686) group addressed frames is sent over a period of time during which non-STBC and STBC transmissions are interleaved, but the transition from non-STBC group addressed transmissions to STBC group addressed transmissions shall be preceded by the transmission of a STBC Beacon frame and the transition from STBC group addressed transmissions to non-STBC group addressed transmissions shall be preceded by the transmission of a non-STBC Beacon frame.

 Buffered MSDUs, A-MSDUs or MMPDUs for STAs in the PS mode shall be forwarded to the CF-Pollable STAs under control of the PC.
-Transmission of these buffered MSDUs or management frames as well as CF-Polls to STAs in the PS mode that were indicated in the DTIM in accordance with paragraph c) of this subclause shall begin immediately after transmission of buffered non-MRG-SP group addressed frames (if any), and shall occur in order by increasing AID of CF-Pollable STAs.
+Transmission of these buffered MSDUs or management frames as well as CF-Polls to STAs in the PS mode that were indicated in the DTIM in accordance with paragraph c) of this subclause shall begin immediately after transmission of buffered non-GCR-SP (#686) group addressed frames (if any), and shall occur in order by increasing AID of CF-Pollable STAs.
 A CF-Pollable STA for which the TIM element of the most recent beacon indicated buffered MSDUs or management frames shall be in the Awake state at least until the receipt of a directed frame from the AP in which the Frame Control field does not indicate the existence of more buffered MSDUs, A-MSDUs or management frames.
 After acknowledging the last of the buffered MSDUs, A-MSDUs or management frames, the CF-Pollable STA operating in the PS mode may enter the Doze state until the next DTIM is expected.